Sakib22/Distributed-Systems-Project/README.md

 # Virtual Stock Market Simulator

-Virtual Stock Market Simulator is causal simulator where the user will be able to start looking at the stocks and trading from the beginning using virtual currency.
+Virtual Stock Market Simulator is casual simulator where the user will be able to start looking at the stocks and trading from the beginning using virtual currency.

 ## Installation